How much business influence do you have at your organisation?

 If you could wave a magic wand, what are the things you would really like to change in your business?
 Maybe you’d like to reduce sickness absence or raise performance by getting people to focus their efforts on the things that matter?
 Perhaps you’d like to improve the company’s ability to bring projects in on time or get people actually complying with the policies and procedures you’ve laid down?

-How to increase your ability to influence these ‘profound, persistent and resistant’ problems was the focus of a presentation I attended earlier this week, given by Richard Pound of Grahame Robb Associates.
-He shared his Influencer™ model (a six part strategy for influencing change) with a group of HR professionals who turned out in force to hear how they could better tackle the issues that were getting in the way of progress and winding them up at work.
+How to increase your business influence ability around these ‘profound, persistent and resistant’ problems was the focus of a presentation I attended earlier this week, given by Richard Pound of Grahame Robb Associates.
+He shared his Influencer™ model (a six part strategy for improving employee’s business influence) with a group of HR professionals who turned out in force to hear how they could better tackle the issues that were getting in the way of progress and winding them up at work.

 Richard pointed out that when you get to the nub of it, most of the challenges we face at work stem from people not behaving in the way we need them to.
 When we attempt to change that behaviour, our natural tendency is to try and do so via verbal means.
 So we tell people they will have to start doing things differently (or else ..) – or we try and demonstrate the logic of why they need to change.

 This may have an impact in the short term, he says, but it’s a ‘quick fix’ that rarely leads to a long term, sustainable change in behaviour.
 Sooner or later, people revert to doing what they always did and after a while the business gives up, accepts the change it wants is never going to happen and finds ways to work around the issue instead.